syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-customization.md

 Also refer [number format](./axis-types#formatting-the-labels) and [date format](./axis-types#formatting-the-labels-1) for formatting the labels further.

+>**NOTE** :
+Import the following package to use label format in your package.'import "package:intl/intl.dart";'

 ### Label and tick positioning

 Axis labels and ticks can be positioned inside or outside the chart area by using [`labelPosition`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/labelPosition.html) and [`tickPosition`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/tickPosition.html) properties of ChartAxis.
 By default labels and ticks will be positioned outside the chart area.